nextflow-io/training/docs/basic_training/cache_and_resume.md

 The Nextflow caching mechanism works by assigning a unique ID to each task which is used to create a separate execution directory where the tasks are executed and the results stored.

-The task unique ID is generated as a 128-bit hash number composing the task input values, files and command string.
+The task unique ID is generated as a 128-bit hash value composing the task input values, files and command string.

 The pipeline work directory is organized as shown below: